 When you plan on visiting another resort, you can also make an Advance Dining Reservation (ADR) at one of the restaurants.
 This is probably most guests’ single best reason for visiting another resort.
 Places like ‘Ohana, Chef Mickey’s, 1900 Park Fare, Whispering Canyon, and Boma are all found in resort hotels.
 These restaurants aren’t reserved for just hotel guests: anyone can make an ADR for these locations.
 In fact some of the restaurants in hotels are some of the best on Walt Disney World property.
 If you can make an ADR, try to visit at least one of the restaurants in a resort.
 They are well worth the trip.

-Just be aware of your timing on the way back home.
-If parks are closed when you are leaving the resort you are visiting, you may need to use Downtown Disney as a transfer point.
+Just be aware of your timing on the way back to your home resort when resort hopping.
+If parks are closed when you are leaving the resort you are visiting, you may need to use Downtown Springs as a transfer point.
+The buses too and from Disney Springs in the evenings can be extremely crowded.
 Another trick that might be useful is to spend time in a park, hop to the resort for some touring and maybe a bite to eat, and then go to another park for evening fireworks.
 It’s still the same traveling, but there are fun stops on each leg of the journey.